taliabn/my-ludobots/README.md

 * `maxSideLen = 1`
 [1] "Evolving Virtual Creatures" K.Sims, Computer Graphics (Siggraph '94 Proceedings), July 1994, pp.15-22

-## Assignment 6: random 1D morphologies
+## from A 6:
-[Assignment 6](https://youtu.be/uXb1K-MACNE), found on the [`random-1D-bodies`](https://github.com/taliabn/my-ludobots/tree/random-1D-bodies) branch, adds the capability to randomly generate morphologies.
 The robots consist of a chain of links on the floor connected by joints that can rotate around the z-axis.
 Touch sensors are placed on random links, and each link has a 50% chance of having a sensor.
 When running the simulation in GUI mode, links with sensors are colored green, and links without sensors are colored blue.
 Parameters dictating the range of link side lengths and the maximum number of links can be set in `constants.py`.
 There will always be a minimum of two links and one joint between them.

-#### Parameters
-The following parameters were used in the final simulations for this assignmment:
-* `maxNumLinks = 10`
-* `minSideLen = 0.1`
-* `maxSideLen = 2`
-* `populationSize = 1`
-* `numberOfGenerations = 1`
+## Past Assignments

+## Assignment 6: random 1D morphologies
+[Assignment 6](https://youtu.be/uXb1K-MACNE) adds the capability to randomly generate morphologies in one dimensions.
+See the branch [`random-1D-bodies`](https://github.com/taliabn/my-ludobots/tree/random-1D-bodies) for further details.

 ## Assignment 5: Ludobots Final Project
-The [final project](https://youtu.be/qypMeX9zdyQ), found on the [`ludobots-final-project`](https://github.com/taliabn/my-ludobots/tree/ludobots-final-project) branch, demonstrates the use of a Parallel hillclimber and an evolution through random mutations to create robots that can climb a set of stairs.
+The [Ludobots final project](https://youtu.be/qypMeX9zdyQ),  demonstrates the use of a Parallel hillclimber and an evolution through random mutations to create robots that can climb a set of stairs.
+See the branch [`ludobots-final-project`](https://github.com/taliabn/my-ludobots/tree/ludobots-final-project) for further details.
-The fitness function used to evaluate the robots is total euclidean distance from the top of the pyramid to the final position of the robot's root link (torso).
-The goal is to minimize fitness, where 0 is the best possible fitness.
-Brains also feature a layer of hidden neurons.

 ## Assignments 1-4:
-See [ludobots](https://www.reddit.com/r/ludobots/) online course on Evolutionary Robotics for more info.
+See [ludobots](https://www.reddit.com/r/ludobots/) online course on Evolutionary Robotics for further details.
+Code can be found in branches up until 'ludobots-final-project'.

 ## Contact